Stroke in the Covid-19 era

 The effectiveness of the drug Mexidol® based on the results of an epic study

-Ekusheva Evgenia Viktorovna - MD, professor, head.
-Department of Nervous Diseases and Neurorebition of the Academy of Postgraduate Education of the Federal State Budgetary Educational Institution of the FGBC FMBA of Russia
+Evgeniya Viktorovna Yekusheva – Doctor of Medical Sciences, Professor, Head of the Department of Nervous System Diseases and Neurorehabilitation of the Academy of Postgraduate Education of the Federal Scientific and Clinical Center of the Federal Medical and Biological Agency of Russia

-Schukin Ivan Aleksandrovich - Ph.D., Associate Professor of the Department of Neurology, Neurosurgery and Medical Genetics LF RNIMU named after N.I.
-Pirogov
+Ivan Aleksandrovich Shchukin – PhD, Associate Professor of the Department of Neurology, Neurosurgery and Medical Genetics of the Leningrad Branch of the N.I.
+Pirogov Russian National Research Medical University

 Announcement:

-During the pandemic Covid-19, the mortality of the stroke increased.
-The development of a stroke in patients with Covid-19 may be associated with various risk factors such as arterial hypertension and atherosclerosis.
-The virus can also lead to a cytokine storm and a systemic inflammatory response, which contributes to the development of ischemic stroke.
-Hemorrhagic stroke is more often associated with Covid-associated coagulopathy and erythrocyte hemolysis.
-Patients with a stroke who suffered Covid-19 often need constant help in everyday life.
-The structure of assistance to these patients has not changed, but new clinical methods were developed to conduct these patients.
-The intake of Mexidol® after coronavirus has the following effects: membrane, antihypoxic, antioxidant, etc. Read more about the effects, as well as taking the drug Mexidol® after a stroke and therapy after Covid-19 in our video.
+During the COVID-19 pandemic, stroke mortality has increased.
+Stroke development in COVID-19 patients may be associated with various risk factors, such as hypertension and atherosclerosis.
+The virus can also trigger a cytokine storm and a systemic inflammatory response, which contribute to the development of ischemic stroke.
+Hemorrhagic stroke is more often associated with COVID-19-associated coagulopathy and red blood cell hemolysis.
+Stroke patients who have recovered from COVID-19 often require constant assistance with daily living.
+The structure of care for these patients has not changed, but new clinical methods for managing them have been developed.
+Taking Mexidol® after COVID-19 has the following effects: membrane protection, antihypoxic action, antioxidant action, and more.
+Learn more about the effects, as well as taking Mexidol® after stroke and treatment after COVID-19, in our video.

 Time codes: